Climate Adaptation Plans of Major US Federal Agencies Revealed

 Around the world, pressures to slash emissions are growing as nations participate in the COP26 from 31 October to 12 November 2021.

-The United States, the second-largest GHG emitter after China, has announced that more than 20 of its major federal agencies have released climate adaptation plans that outline the steps each agency will take to adapt and build resilience from their facilities and operations climate change.
+The United States, the second-largest GHG emitter after China, has announced that more than 20 of its major federal agencies have released climate adaptation plans that outline the steps each agency will take to adapt and build resilience from their facilities and operations to climate change.

 The idea behind the climate adaptation plans from the US federal agencies, including the US Department of Transportation, Department of Agriculture, the Environmental Protection Agency (EPA), and Department of Energy, is to “embed adaptation and resilience planning and implementation throughout their operations and programs and will continually update their adaptation plans.”